jdougan/siren/README.md

 ## Appendix: The Siren data model

 If Siren is to become a multi-encoding format, then the underlying data model needs to be cleanly defined, along with a bijective mapping to each of the encodings.
-I don't think we need to go to the lengths Patrick Winston did with formalizing RDF, but some struture would be helpful.
+I don't think we need to go to the lengths Patrick Winston did with formalizing RDF, but some struture would be helpful to understand what is core to the representation versus what is an accident of the JSON context.

-The _type_ attribute in the JSON encoding is badly defined as it is overloaded several different ways:
+The _type_ attribute in the JSON encoding is unclearly defined as it is overloaded several different ways:
     * Link.type means encoding type to expect in GET response body
     * Action.type means encoding type to put in request body
     * Field.type means the HTML 5 field type (both interpreting the Field.value and validation...like a schema)
-For clarity this model splits _type_ into 3 attributes and will rely on the mapping to change the names.
+For clarity this model splits _type_ into 3 attributes and will rely on the mappings to change the names if necessary.
-    * _req-enctype_
+    * _req-enctype_ (**Action**._type_)
-    * _resp-enctype_
+    * _resp-enctype_ (**Link**._type_)
-    * _field-schema_
+    * _field-schema_ (**Field**._type_)

 ### Model Attributes
 * _class_ => **list** of **class-id**